-The EFTA States Iceland, Liechtenstein, Norway and Switzerland signed a free trade agreement with Ukraine in Reykjavik, Iceland, on 24 June 2012.
+The EFTA States signed a Free Trade Agreement with Ukraine in Reykjavik, Iceland, on 24 June 2010.
+The agreement entered into force on 1 June 2012.

 Bilateral arrangements on agricultural products between the individual EFTA States and Ukraine also form part of the instruments establishing the free trade area between both sides.

-The main Agreement consists of 10 Chapters, 15 Annexes and a Protocol covering the following subjects:
+The Agreement consists of 10 Chapters, 15 Annexes and a Protocol.
+The Agreement covers the following main subjects:

 Trade in Goods